Weekly flight operations scheduled - Peninsula Daily News

 Weekly flight operations scheduled

-COUPEVILLE — Field carrier landing practice operations will take place this week for aircraft stationed at Naval Air Station Whidbey Island Complex.
+COUPEVILLE — Field carrier landing practice operations are scheduled this week for aircraft stationed at Naval Air Station Whidbey Island Complex.

-Landing practice will be conducted late Monday evening to night at the Outlying Landing Field in Coupeville.
+There will be landing practice at the Outlying Landing Field in Coupeville early Monday afternoon and evening.

+Practice also is slated for early Tuesday, Wednesday and Thursday afternoons, plus evenings and nights each day.

 Comments, including noise complaints, can be directed to the station’s comment line at 360-257-6665 or via email at naswi_noise_comments@us.navy.mil.